Poetry > All Watched Over by Machines of Loving Grace

 On one of my visits to Richard at his apartment on Geary Street [probably late January], where he lived without a refrigerator, he wrote Albion Breakfast.
 The day before, we had been walking through the City and I had found, in the gutter, a pile of sales catalogs for high-end bathroom fixtures.
 I took one of the folders from the pile because it was so elegant.
 It said Albion on a solid black folder.
 I asked Richard if he would write me a poem to put in it.
 The next morning while I went to the grocery store to buy something to eat for breakfast he wrote the poem.

-Morgan lived in Santa Barbara, California, where Brautigan visited her and wrote another poem for her, "The Sitting Here, Standing Here Poem."
+Morgan lived in Santa Barbara, California, where Brautigan visited her and wrote another poem, "The Sitting Here, Standing Here Poem," for her.

 Morgan and Brautigan exchanged letters about this poem and other topics.